Bio

 MonsterCode

-Humans as a species operate within a framework of symbolic representation that enables us to articulate ideas, share ideas, plan, design, make decisions, and reflect.
-We associate this with literacy, but for the majority of human evolution, we used very different frameworks, sometimes even the landscape itself to organise thought.
+Humans as a species operate within a framework of symbolic representation that enables us to articulate ideas, share ideas, plan, design, reflect, make decisions, and reflect.
+We associate this with literacy, but for the majority of human evolution these frameworks were oral.
+I'm particularly interested in ways in which the landscape itself was an infrastructure to organise thought.
 All over the world cultures associated knowledge to features in the landscape; the Aboriginal songlines of Australia, the Native American pilgrimage trails, the ceremonial roads of the Pacific Islands, and the Neolithic causeways and henges of Europe.
+This is landscape as mind-palace.

 Monster refers to imagination.
 Code refers to encoding things geographically.